FMInference/FlexiGen/README.md

 Up to 100x faster than other offloading-based systems for running 175B models on a single GPU.

 📦 **Extreme Compression**.
-Compress both the parameters and attention cache of OPT-175B models down to 4 bits with negelible accuracy loss.
+Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

 🚀 **Scalability**.
 Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.